noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - getting dynamodb right is all about the designing the data model to lower costs
   - you'll end up with more tables than you would prefer, smaller items than you prefer, and longer partition keys than you prefer
   - colocate hot data to a table thats equally distributed across partitions
+    - cold data should be deleted via TTL or moved to s3
   - read the best practices articles, it takes considerable effort to beat the AWS cost structure

 ## links